The Benefits of Consuming a High Protein Diet

 Tofu is an excellent food choice for everyone, not just vegans and vegetarians.
 Tofu comes from curdling soya milk (a process similar to making cheese) and contains 8 grams of plant based protein per 100g.
 One of the benefits of tofu is that it is very versatile and can practically be added to any dish to provide a powerful protein boost.

 The last few items on the list are supplements which can certainly prove to be convenient and drive up your daily protein intake.
 However, don’t forget that these products are known as supplements for good reason.
-Simply, they supplement your overall nutrition and should not be over-relied on to fulfil macronutrient requirements.
+Simply, they supplement your overall nutrition and should not be over-relied on to fulfill macronutrient requirements.
 If you judge that you consume enough protein per day through your diet, there is no reason to begin taking protein supplements.

 13. Protein Shakes

 Protein shakes are quick, easy and practical.
 They do provide you with a quick protein boost and little preparation is required to prepare a shake.
 Protein shakes would certainly be recommend to a number of specific individuals.
 For example, individuals looking to building muscle will require a high daily protein and calorie intake in order to drive muscular growth.
 By taking a protein shake supplement they will make their calorie and protein target more manageable.

 There are so many different brands, flavours and types of protein shake available that it can almost make it impossible to choose.
 Always check the nutritional information to make ensure that there is a high amount of protein with each shake.
 Secondly, check the sugar and overall calorie content of the protein shake as many shakes do contain a high number of both.